 Point Cook Coastal Park is located 20 km southwest of Melbourne.
 Cross the Westgate Bridge and exit the Princes Freeway at the Point Cook Road sign, 12 km from the western end of the bridge.
 The park entrance is approximately 6 km south on Point Cook Road (Melway ref: map 207 ref K12, and map 198 ref K1).

-The park gates are open from 8:30am seven days a week all year round.
+The park gates are open daily from 8:30am.

-At the Tower Parking Lot gates are locked one hour before the Point Cook Coastal Park closing time.
+The Tower carpark gates are locked one hour before the Point Cook Coastal Park closing time.